-The LIHTC program, described by HUD as "the most important resource for creating affordable housing in the United States today,"3 allows individuals and legal entities to claim federal income tax credits in exchange for delivering affordable rental housing.
-LIHTC offers two forms of tax credits, namely, nine percent (9%) for new construction/rehabilitation, and four percent (4%) for new construction/rehabilitation projects that are partially financed with tax-exempt obligations.
+The LIHTC program, described by HUD as "the most important resource for creating affordable housing in the United States today," allows individuals and legal entities to claim federal income tax credits in exchange for delivering affordable rental housing LIHTC offers two forms of tax credits, namely, nine percent (9%) for new construction/rehabilitation, and four percent (4%) for new construction/rehabilitation projects that are partially financed with tax-exempt obligations.
 In the CNMI, NMHC only offers the nine percent (9%) form of tax credits.
-According to the Internal Revenue Code (IRC), over a ten-year period, the respective applicable tax credit percent (70%) and thirty percent (30%) of the qualified basis of a project.
+According to the Internal Revenue Code (IRC), over a ten-year period, the respective applicable tax credit percentages are those that yield credits with a present value equal to seventy percent (70%) and thirty percent (30%) of the qualified basis of a project.
 See 26 U.S.C. §42(b)(1)(B).